vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

     exposed for the operator's probes).
 Without the auto-build property the pod can crash-loop after password rotations or image upgrades because the runtime options would not match the persisted build-time configuration, and without the health flag the operator's probes would never succeed.
+  - The PostgreSQL connection now uses an explicit JDBC URL with `sslmode=disable` so Keycloak skips TLS validation against CloudNativePG's self-signed server certificate.
+Without this override the startup probe repeatedly fails with `connection refused`, the pod restarts, and the application never reaches Healthy.

 - **midPoint config**: `k8s/apps/midpoint/deployment.yaml` + `k8s/apps/midpoint/config.xml`
   - The deployment constrains the JVM heap (`MP_MEM_INIT=768M`, `MP_MEM_MAX=1536M`) to keep resource usage predictable.